404-html/page-x-of-365/README.md

     I read this was one of the best Glam Metal album ever.
 It is not, it's just generic Glam Metal, I like the genre, but this can't compare at all to albums by _Van Halen_ or _Mötley Crüe_ for instance.

     Many people make fun of the album cover but I'm ok with it.
-Considering it was their fisrt album and they had to pay for everything with their own money it's understandable.
+Considering it was their first album and they had to pay for everything with their own money, it's understandable.

     That being said there's a few songs from the album that I liked, The first two tracks were ok and _Widowmaker_ was the great, it was without a doubt, the best from all of them, maybe the only song I'll listen again from there.